cbodden/nd-to-slack/README.md

 - 2 = "musical_note" :musical_note: is set for all messages.
 - 3 = Randomized

+If none is set it will default to "3".

 We also need to change the DIR path in the script itself towards the top.
 This sets the hardcoded path to the folder location of this script and to the config folder in case you are running this script in cron.